 Headquartered in Nashville, Tennessee, the Company was incorporated in 1990 and began marketing its Internet-based solutions in March 1999.
-Including a satellite office in Denver, Colorado, HealthStream has 146 employees.
-From an initial focus on technology-based training, HealthStream has evolved to provide full-service delivery of training and education for the healthcare industry.
+Including satellite offices in Denver, Colorado and Franklin, Tennessee, HealthStream has 160 employees.
+From an initial focus on technology-based training, HealthStream has evolved to provide full-service delivery of training, information and education for healthcare organizations, and with the recent acquisition of DMR, we are positioned to enhance our ability to improve the quality of healthcare by improving the quality of healthcare education.
 The Company completed its initial public offering (IPO) in April of 2000.